scimemia/Astrocyte_generation/README.md

-This repository contains the MATLAB and CellBlender codes used to generate astrocytes and run 3D Monte Carlo reation-diffusion simulations in the following manuscript:
+This repository contains the CellBlender and MATLAB codes used to run 3D Monte Carlo reation-diffusion simulations and geometric simulations of astrocytes in the following manuscript:
 Estimating the glutamate transporter surface density in mouse hippocampal astrocytes Anca R. Rădulescu, Cassandra L. Williams,  Gabrielle C. Todd,  Alex A. Lemus, Haley E. Chesbro,  Annalisa Scimemi